Supprelin LA (Subcutaneous)

 - Kidney problems (reduced urine flow) or

 - Nerve problems in the spine from cancer lesions in the bones or

 - Spinal cord problems or

 - Stroke, history of—Use with caution.
 May make these conditions worse in men.

-This section provides information on the proper use of a number of products that contain histrelin acetate.
+This section provides information on the proper use of a number of products that contain histrelin.
 It may not be specific to Supprelin LA.
 Please read with care.

-A doctor or other trained health professional will give you or your child this medicine.
-The histrelin implant will be placed under the skin of the upper arm.
+A doctor or other trained health professional will give you this medicine.
+The histrelin implant will be placed under the skin in the inner area of the upper arm.

 Do not remove the surgical strips.
 Allow them to fall off on their own after several days.
 If the incision has been stitched, your doctor will remove the stitches or they will dissolve after several days.

 After the implant is inserted, you should keep the arm clean and dry.
 Do not swim or bathe for 24 hours.
 You should avoid any heavy lifting or strenuous exercise for the first 7 days after the implant is inserted.

 The implant will be left in place for one year (12 months) and then removed.
 If needed, your doctor will insert a new implant to continue treatment for another year.